scottskinn/Regex-Tutorial/Develop/gist-template.md

 ### Quantifiers

-    Quantifiers are use to ensure that a string matches a certain value, eg: abc
+    Quantifiers, *+?{}, are use to ensure that a string matches a certain value.
+        eg: abc* this will match a string that has ab with zero or many c's abc+ this will match a string that has ab with one or more c's

 ### OR Operator